carrosio/dota/README.md

 # dota
-A Dota 2 user stasts tracker using opendota API.
+A Dota 2 user stats-tracker using opendota API.